-Funding for this program is subject to the availability of FY17 and future Congressional appropriations and is expected to range between approximately \$3,000,000 and \$4,500,000 in FY17.
+Funding for this program is subject to the availability of FY 2019 and future Congressional appropriations and is expected to range between approximately \$3,500,000 and \$4,500,000 in FY 2019.
 Funding made available from NOAA's Coral Reef Conservation Program is intended to support priority coral reef management activities as described in Section I.B. of this Federal Funding Opportunity announcement.
-Continued support in FY18 is likewise contingent upon the availability of future funding; the recipient's ability to administer Federal funds provided by NOAA Coral Reef Conservation Program; and the performance of the recipient during the initial year of the award and during past awards.
-NOAA expects that each eligible applicant will request Federal funding at a funding level between \$200,000 and \$900,000, depending on the existing capabilities of the applicant agency to implement the proposed work.
-The average award size is expected to be approximately \$500,000.
+Continued support in FY 2020 is likewise contingent upon the availability of future funding; the recipient's ability to administer Federal funds provided by NOAA Coral Reef Conservation Program; and the performance of the recipient during the initial year of the award and during past awards.
+NOAA expects that each eligible applicant will request Federal funding at a funding level between \$300,000 and \$900,000 per year, depending on the existing capabilities of the applicant agency to implement the proposed work.
+The average award size is expected to be approximately \$500,000 per year.